UKRSE/UKRSE.github.io/conf2016_registration.md

 We are in the process of setting up a waiting list and will put details about that up shortly.

-If you are a sponsor, speaker or workshop presenter who needs to complete registration, then please [mailto:info@rse.ac.uk](get in touch).
+If you are a sponsor, speaker or workshop presenter who needs to complete registration, then please (get in touch)[mailto:info@rse.ac.uk].

 ## WSSSPE4 Workshop